-Former Paralympian Charlene Meade is one of the longest living paraplegics in Australia from trauma.
-Charlene is also a big dog sports enthusiast and has won awards for agility competitions.
+Former Paralympian Charlene Meade was one of the longest living paraplegics in Australia from trauma.
+Charlene was also a big dog sports enthusiast and had won awards for agility competitions.
 Read about her remarkable and inspiring story.

 Dogs NSW says obstacle jump heights are suited to the dogs, jumps at 200 mm, 300mm, 400mm, 500 mm or 600mm based on the height of the dog at the withers.

 What Australian National Kennel Council (ANKC) titles can be attained?

 Competitions for Agility, Jumping and Agility Games include Novice, Excellent and Master classes.